- Product description

 Standards have changed and if your insulation was installed before 2005 it may not have been enough.
 In addition some forms of ceiling insulation settle over time becoming less effective.

-The Energy Efficiency and Conservation Authority has prepared a handy video so you can check whether you have enough.
 If you don't have sufficient we can help you with top-up ceiling insulation to lay over what you already have to improve efficiency.
+Contact us to get a free home assessment.

 Should LEDs be upgraded at the same time as insulating?